OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 !!! note

     By default, OrdinalGWAS assumes a set of PLINK files will be used.
 When using a VCF File, VCF file and type of data (dosage, genotype) must be specified by the `geneticformat` and `vcftype` options (as shown later).
+Similarly, BGEN must be specified as the `geneticformat` if using a BGEN file.

 ```julia